 - Paul Schmitt (Princeton University), Correlating Network Congestion with Video QoE Degradation - a Last-Mile Perspective

 - Amogh Dhamdhere (CAIDA/UC San Diego), Measurement and Analysis of Interdomain Congestion (MANIC)

-- Esteban Carisimo (CAIDA/Universidad de Buenos Aires), TBD (15 min)
+- Esteban Carisimo (CAIDA/Universidad de Buenos Aires), Applying Stable distribution on congestion latency signatures (15 min)

 - 17:30 - 20:00 Dinner reception on site